 Applications for this year’s Eco fund are now open

-I would encourage anyone who has an idea to make our islands more environmentally friendly to apply for the fund, whether you are school, charity, or an individual.’
+I would encourage anyone who has an idea to make our islands more environmentally friendly to apply for the fund, whether you are school, charity, community organisation, or an individual.’